InfiniBrains/Awesome-GameDev-Resources/intro/01-introduction/README.md

 - Linker
 - Assembler
 - Pseudocode
-- Algorithm
+- Algorithms
 - Flowchart

 # Activities
 1. Sign up on [beecrowd](https://www.beecrowd.com.br).
 If you are a enrolled student, look for the key in canvas to be assigned to the coding assignments.
 2. https://blockly.games/mazeLinks - test your ability to solve small problems via block programming
 3. https://codecombat.com/ - very interesting game